My thoughts on July 4th

 Peter Berg

-We might not always admit it but elements of our values and convictions are as a result of imaginations, innovations, and ideas in the world around us .Most of what we find ourselves doing is consistent with our culture ( even if not all).
+We might not always admit it but elements of our values and convictions are a result of imaginations, innovations, and ideas in the world around us.

 It’s why we must be willing to question the status quo.
-We must be willing to accept that there might be a perspective that differs to ours which might not be entirely wrong.
+We must be willing to accept that there might be a perspective that differs to ours which might not be entirely wrong or false

 Photo credit – Ted